pwaring/notes/mysql-postgresql.md

 MySQL to PostgreSQL
 ===================

-Simple script for creating `Result` classes from an existing MySQL database.
-Taken from `DBIx::Class::Schema::Loader` documentation, with corrections:
+Simple script for creating `Result` classes from an existing MySQL database, then producing a PostgreSQL schema file from those classes:

 ```
 #!/usr/bin/perl